LucasDLalande/OIKOS_2023_Stress-Bodymass-Roedeer/README.md

 Cite the following if using the dataset:

 > Lucas D. Lalande, Emmanuelle Gilot-Fromont, Jeffrey Carbillet, François Debias, Jeanne Duhayer, Jean-Michel Gaillard, Jean-François Lemaître, et al. **(2023)**.
 Data from: Glucocorticoids Negatively Relate to Body Mass on the Short-Term in a Free-Ranging Ungulate. *Dryad*. <https://doi.org/10.5061/DRYAD.PNVX0K6SK>.

-Cite the following if using the codes and scripts made available here:

-> ICI INSERER UN LIEN ZENODO GITHUB (release) POUR LA CITATION

 ## Contact: